mgrebenets/mgrebenets.github.io/_posts/2015-02-18-whats-your-destination.md

 xcodebuild test -project MyProject.xcodeproj -scheme MyScheme -destination "id=E574C367-1BAA-4F9F-BB92-BD5F6BAB1226"
 {% endhighlight %}

-It's a bit annoying that it takes a while for `xcodebuild` to figure out that you've given it an invalid key-value pair, but still you can adopt this approach as part of CI workflow automation and grep all key-value pairs from `xcodebuild` output.
+You can adopt this approach as part of CI workflow automation and grep all key-value pairs from `xcodebuild` output.